Madness of real life has resulted in an unfortunate hiatus, but now it’s time to finish this chapter…

 Karl Von Richter was tried for robbery and murder.
 He was sentenced to death.
 He was hanged on May 14, 1908.
 The remnants of the Von Richter Gang split up and scattered.
 Some joined other outlaw gangs, others formed their own.
 Others simply disappeared, trying to live meager lives while putting the past behind them.
 Many were eventually found and brought to justice, but there were some who’s fates were never known.

 Norman Ventnor became something of a local hero.
 Men would buy him drinks, many called him a legend.
 Ventnor felt differently, he would call himself an idiot… one that barely got lucky.
 In his mind he let pride over his company’s image take precedence, and all it got him was a bullet in his chest.
-All he felt he could do is take what he could form the experience and learn from it.
+All he felt he could do is take what he could from the experience and learn from it.
 1908 and later Ace models used kerosene for their headlights instead of acetylene.
 The suspensions were also changed to allow for better performance in rural areas where roads aren’t as developed as they were in cities.
 Finally he decided if some criminal wants to use his product for a crime… let the law handle it instead.

 The incident would be well remembered as a huge part of Ventnor’s early history.
 Museum exhibits were made, novels written, even a motion picture in 1934 (Norman Ventnor was flattered by the choice of actor to portray him, but he was vexed at how inaccurate the film was) Some have melodramatically called it “The last hurrah of the Old West” But as the Old West faded into history, the nation moved on, and so did Ventnor.